-Editor’s Note: In June 2019, LENA president Steve Hannon hosted a special webinar, “Building Classroom Quality Through Language” with Dr. Sarah Hadden, Senior Advisor, Research and Professional Services at Teachstone.
+Editor’s Note: In June 2019, LENA president and CEO Steve Hannon hosted a special webinar, “Building Classroom Quality Through Language” with Dr. Sarah Hadden, Senior Advisor, Research and Professional Services at Teachstone.
 Here, she discusses the state of early childhood classrooms, strategies to help teachers improve their practice, and answers common questions about the CLASS assessment in infant and toddler classrooms.

 Q: There’s a growing focus and interest on providing professional development for infant and toddler teachers.
 What do you see as the biggest opportunities and challenges in this age range versus with older children?

 A: One of the biggest challenges is the fragmented system of care for children ages zero to three.
 Children may be attending everything from licensed programs with credentialed teachers to unregulated kith and kin care.
 This means that early childhood teachers have a widely varying knowledge of child development, and it can be much harder to provide professional development to this group.
 Some infant and toddler teachers don’t have time to take breaks or engage in professional development.